 4. It promotes burn-out culture

 I did an internship for a church, which involved 3 days doing “church stuff” and 3 days working in the “real world” in order to earn a survivable wage.
 This meant I was working 6 days a week, with 1 day left to see friends, maintain a relatively clean home, buy food for the week and organise my life.
-Tragically, and somewhat ironically, it was during this church internship that I stopped feeling the presence of God, and I only really started feeling him almost four years later when I went on a Catholic silent retreat.
-I will also say that more than half of the people on the internship that year had to go on anti-anxiety medication before the end because we were struggling to cope.
+Tragically, and somewhat ironically, it was during this church internship that I stopped feeling the presence of God, which continued for over four years.

 Burnout culture is so inherent in our society that many of us don’t even know how to spot it.
 But in all honesty, I think the calling of the church is to be a counter-cultural resistance the idols of the spaces that we minister to.
 One of the best ways we can do that for our missionaries and ministers in particular is to actually fund them so they can have a living wage while serving the gospel full-time.
 If we force them into a position of needing extra employment, we are heading them towards a collision course between their bodies’ capabilities and the unreasonable amount of work that we expect them to do.